PRIDE Model of Practice

 - Step 10, Match needs of children with the strengths of resource families.

 - Step 11, Create and implement plan for ongoing development and support of resource families related to the needs of children in their families.

 - Step 12, Engage in ongoing teamwork, focusing on protecting and nurturing children, meeting development needs, addressing delays, supporting children’s relationships with birth families, connecting children to safe and nurturing relationships intended to last a lifetime.

 - Step 13, Participate in in-service training, to achieve core, advanced and specialized levels of competency.

 - Step 14, Conclude relationship with agency and transition from role as resource parent.

-The above 14 steps are also known as “Points of Engagement” between resource families and agencies.
-Most resource families, in the process of development and support, will interact with a variety of agency staff.
-The PRIDE Model of Practice helps ensure that interactions are consistent and strengths-based, leading to positive outcomes for children who have experienced trauma.
+The above 14 steps are also known as “Points of Engagement.”
+This is because most resource families will interact with a number of agency staff who fulfill various functions such as recruitment, family assessment, ongoing support, etc. The PRIDE Model of Practice helps ensure that interactions are consistent and strengths-based, leading to positive outcomes for children who have experienced trauma.

-Agencies that choose to invest in the PRIDE Model of Practice are taught how to implement and integrate each of these steps in order to have a comprehensive, best practices approach to developing, assessing, selecting, training, and retaining resource families as team members in achieving child safety, well-being, and permanency.
+By implementing these steps, agencies that invest in the PRIDE Model of Practice have a comprehensive, best practices approach to developing, assessing, selecting, training, and retaining resource families as team members in achieving child protection and trauma-informed care of children.